pablodecm/paper-inferno/paper/paper.md

 correspond to Benchmark 2.
 :::

-Given that a certain value of the parameters $\boldsymbol{\theta}_s$ has been used to learn the summary statistics as described in Algorithm \autoref{alg:simple_algorithm} while their true value is unknown, the expected uncertainty on $s$ has also been computed for cases when the true value of the parameters
+Given that a fixed value of the parameters $\boldsymbol{\theta}_s$ was used to learn the summary statistics as described in Algorithm \autoref{alg:simple_algorithm} while their true value is unknown in practical applications, the expected uncertainty on $s$ has also been computed for cases when the true value of the parameters
 $\boldsymbol{\theta}_{\textrm{true}}$ differs.
 The
 variation of the expected uncertainty on $s$ when either $r$ or $\lambda$ is varied for classification and inference-aware summary statistics is